lourdas/record-tracker/USAGE.md

     ]
 ]
 ```
-Then you are free to display the result as you see fit.
+Then you are free to use the result as you see fit.